 They see cycles of prosperity and decline and that there is nothing they can do about the economy and, more important, the financial success of their flock.
 It's like many have bought into the public fallacy of “Separation of Church and State.”
 But the Church can move the economy.

 The public media is finally recognizing that Small Business is the lifeblood of our economy.

 • Small Businesses create 60-80% of all new jobs.

 Most Big businesses are after efficiencies to be more profitable and look good to stockholders.
 They want to satisfy their egos and, unfortunately, too many pursue greed.
-We all know greed is one the 7 sins of the heart.
+We all know greed is one of the 7 sins of the heart.
 It’s out of God’s will.
-It’s what can put our economy into a tale spin.
+It’s what can put our economy into a tailspin.

 When we get beyond the will of God, Grace periods end and we suffer pain.
 We develop character and perseverance as described in James 1:2.
 The Lord’s principles apply not just to individuals and families, but to organizations and nations as well.

 Most Small Businesses are created out of leading of the Lord through a vision of those He calls, Christian or not.
 God is moving the world forward through His Spirit.
 Jesus said the “Secret to the Kingdom” is found in the parable of the sower.
 The seed comes from His leading but the soil is dependent on the receptivity of our heart.
 Reference my book, The Untold Secret that creates True Wealth.